veebch/hbty/README.md

 - Buzzer
 - Photoresistor

 Solder the components directly to the board (see photo).

+Buzzer to GND and GP15.
+Photoresistor to GND and GP26 and GND to resistor to LED cathode (short leg), LED anode (long leg) to GP16.

 Copy the code to a file called `main.py` at the root directory of the pico.
 Now every time you plug it in, it will be poised to sing Happy Birthday (once) when the lights go down.